fxsitecompat/www.fxsitecompat.dev/content/docs/2020/initial-value-of-image-orientation-has-been-changed-to-from-image.md

     - url: "https://groups.google.com/d/topic/mozilla.dev.platform/PDYzBgRz8gk/discussion"
       title: "Intent to ship: a change to the initial value of image-orientation"
 ---
 Firefox 75 has changed the initial value of the [`image-orientation`](https://developer.mozilla.org/docs/Web/CSS/image-orientation) CSS property from `none` to `from-image`, which uses Exif data stored in an image for rotation.
 [Chrome 81](https://www.chromestatus.com/features/6313474512650240) is shipping the property on March 17 with defaulting to `from-image`, so any compatibility issue could be noticed before Firefox 75 goes out of beta on April 7.
-If you find certain pictures on your site not rotating property, you need to modify these image files with a photo editor.
+If you find certain pictures on your site not rotating properly, you need to modify these image files with a photo editor.

 [Safari](https://bugs.webkit.org/show_bug.cgi?id=89052) is also shipping the property in the near future.